canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Avoid use of system:masters group (Manual)
+Avoid use of system:masters group

 **Remediation:**